 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Tradeify is $121 cheaper to get started.
+Tradeify is $133 cheaper to get started.
 Take Profit Trader charges $102/mo (monthly subscription) plus a $130 activation fee.
-Tradeify charges $111/mo (monthly subscription).
-Both firms currently have active promotions — check our deals page for details.
+Tradeify charges $99 one-time.
+Take Profit Trader currently has an active promotion which may further reduce cost.

 Take Profit Trader gets you funded faster, with an estimated ~6 days to first payout (5d eval + 1d processing).
 Tradeify has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Take Profit Trader requires your best day to be no more than 50% of total profit.